AdobeDocs/campaign-classic.en/help/delivery/using/managing-subscriptions.md

 topic-tags: subscriptions-and-referrals
 ---

-# Manage subscriptions{#managing-subscriptions}
+# Managing subscriptions{#managing-subscriptions}

 ## About information services {#about-information-services}

-You can set up information services to send messages to your subscribers.An information service supposes:
+An information service comprises:

 * Registration and subscription (opt-in),
 * Deregistration, voluntary unsubscription (opt out) or automatic unsubscription (limited-time service, for example as a trial offer),
 * Subscription and unsubscription confirmation mechanisms (simple mechanisms with confirmation, double opt in, etc.),
 * Tracking of subscriber history.

-As a built-in feature, these services include specific statistical reports: subscriber tracking, loyalty level, unsubscription trends, etc.
+As a standard feature, these services include specific statistical reports: subscriber tracking, loyalty level, unsubscription trends, etc.

 For emails, the mandatory unsubscription links are generated automatically, and the entire opt in/opt out process us fully automated, with history tracking to guarantee full compliance with the regulations in force.